 - Finances: Staff will conduct the necessary activities to ensure the timely processing of invoices, including coordination with DOTD financial sections.
 Grant balances, per contracts with LADOTD, will be tracked throughout the year to ensure appropriate workflow distribution.
-Annual audits of the agency will take place and results will be reported to the commission.
-Monthly budget reports will be made available to the commission. - Human Resources: The director of finance will oversee retirement, insurance, hiring, and payroll functions - Onboarding: New planning staff will undergo a comprehensive month-long onboarding process to familiarize them with roles and responsibilities, metropolitan planning functions, and standard operating procedure for common tasks.
+An annual audit of the agency will take place.
+Monthly budget reports will be made available to stakeholders. - Human Resources: The director of finance will oversee retirement, insurance, hiring, and payroll functions. - Onboarding: New planning staff will undergo a comprehensive month-long onboarding process to familiarize them with roles and responsibilities, metropolitan planning functions, and standard operating procedure for common tasks.